Hardware datapath configuration manages packet buffering, queueing and scheduling in hardware. There are two configuration input files:

 switchd for the changes to take effect:

-The following configuration applies to 10G, 40G, and 100G switches on Tomahawk, Trident II+ or Trident II platforms only.
+/etc/cumulus/datapath/traffic.conf datapath configuration file applies to 10G, 40G, and 100G switches on Broadcom Tomahawk, Trident II, Trident II+, or Trident3 and Mellanox Spectrum platforms only.
+However, see the note above for all the supported ASICs.

 You can mark traffic for egress packets through